Cu Lao Cham Marine Park: Biodiversity

 The major terrestrial ecosystem components are: "the seagrass beds, seaweeds, coral reefs, mangroves, tropical rainforests and others" and the major habitats are "Forest, sea beaches, rocky hills and mountains, rice and other cultivation, grass fields and others".

 The terrestrial resources consist of the traditional resources extracted from the islands by the Cham people of the islands.
 These comprise rice farming, trading in pepper, cinnamon bark, ivory and wood for trading with neighbouring countries, accessed through the port of Hoi An.

 The most important terrestrial fauna of the islands are the salanganes, also called swallows, whose nests have been a source of revenue to the local people.
-These are a delicacy, favoured by the rich and the famous for the popular Chinese dish known as birds nest soup.
+These are a delicacy, favoured by the rich and the famous for providing the ingredients for the popular Chinese dish known as birds nest soup.
 On a clear day, on the hills of the islands, the nests and nest harvesters can be seen interacting.
 The swallow nest harvesting is an industry in the islands, which provides important revenue to the state.
 The annual Swallow harvest is reported to be about 1.4 tonnes, valued at US$4,000 per kilogram.